What Are Subjects?

 Subject Personal Pronouns

-In English, we have different types of sentences.
-Below you can see them and how to find the subjects:
+In English, there are different types of sentences.
+Below, you can see where the subject is placed in each type:

-- The subject mainly comes before the verb.
+- The subject normally comes before the verb.

 - In imperative sentences, the subject is hidden.

 Here in this example, the subject is omitted because it is an order.